niko1a4/Solana-Task/README.md

 ## Overview

 Build a small full-stack dApp around the provided Anchor program.
+**DON'T FOCUS ON UI DESIGN**.
 The app must let a user:

 1. Create a poll